runtimeverification/k/k-distribution/k-tutorial/1_basic/10_strings/README.md

 Please note that as of the current moment, K's unicode support is not fully complete, so you may run into errors using code points greater than 0xff.

-### Exercise

-Write a string literal containing the following block of text:
+As an example, you can construct a string literal containing the following block of text:

 ```
 This is an example block of text.